syd-kiwi/syd-kiwi/README.md

 ## 💡 About Me

-I'm a passionate researcher and hacker-in-residence working at the intersection of AI, security, and embedded systems.
+I'm a passionate researcher and hacker-in-training working at the intersection of AI, security, and embedded systems.
 I believe in learning by breaking things and helping others do the same.
 Whether it's performing side-channel analysis on microcontrollers, reverse engineering firmware, or evaluating the ethical bounds of AI in military settings, I’m always up for a challenge that requires deep technical curiosity and social impact.

 ## 🔭 Current Projects